MicrosoftDocs/sql-docs/docs/big-data-cluster/active-directory-deployment-aks.md

    The trust allows on-premises users access resources in the domain in Azure.
 See how to deploy this solution step by step [in this reference architecture](https://github.com/mspnp/identity-reference-architectures/tree/master/adds-forest).

-The reference architectures described above allow you to create a landing zone which has all resources to be deployed from scratch or any additional workaround based on existing architecture.
-In addition to those reference architectures, you should deploy BDC in an AKS cluster on a separate subnet which resides in your target VNet or a peered VNet.
+The reference architectures described above allow you to create a landing zone, which has all resources to be deployed from scratch or any additional workaround based on existing architecture.
+In addition to those reference architectures, you should deploy BDC in an AKS cluster on a separate subnet that stays in your target VNet or a peered VNet.

 The following image represents a typical architecture: